-Through studying Community Development at Murdoch you will learn how to make a difference working with schools, local councils, ecologists, Indigenous groups, social services organisations,...
+In this course, you’ll learn how to make a difference in local communities by working closely with schools, local councils, ecologists, Indigenous groups, social services organisations, resource...

-Through studying Community Development at Murdoch you will learn how to make a difference working with schools, local councils, ecologists, Indigenous groups, social services organisations, resource companies, universities and other groups.
-You’ll develop the knowledge and practical skills you need to work in various settings and can get involved in a short internship with a community organisation.
+In this course, you’ll learn how to make a difference in local communities by working closely with schools, local councils, ecologists, Indigenous groups, social services organisations, resource companies, universities and other groups.

 Graduates of Humanities, Culture & Social Sciences undergraduate courses at Murdoch University rated their degrees as follows: